mirakc/mirakc/docs/config.md

 The value must be less than `24h`.
 The value will be converted into the number of whole seconds and its fractional part will be ignored.

-`mirakc-arib filter-program` will wait the start of a TV program for an amount of time specified with `recording.max-start-delay` if it's specified.
+Streaming with `mirakc-arib filter-program` will wait the start of a TV program for an amount of time specified with `recording.max-start-delay` if it's specified.
 In the meantime, `mirakc-arib filter-program` keeps a tuner device open.

+When a recording schedule for a TV program fails before the TV program starts, the recording will be rescheduled if the TV program will start within the value of `recording.max-start-delay`.

+`recording.max-start-delay` is disabled by default.

 ## timeshift